COVID-19 Prevention Plan

-Student Housing and Residential Education (SHaRE) has developed the SHaRE Care Team to handle the “care” management of all students - both on-campus residential students and those living off-campus - who are in quarantine or isolation.
-This team consists of individuals who will be assigned a resident and conduct daily check-ins with those students to help best ensure that those students in quarantine / isolation are getting the support they need during this time.
-The SHaRE Care Team will work with other campus partners as needed to provide holistic support for our students.
+Student Housing and the Office of Community Living (OCL) have developed a COVID Care Team to handle the “care” management of all students — both on-campus residential students and those living off-campus — who are in quarantine or isolation.
+This team consists of individuals who will be assigned a resident and conduct daily check-ins with those students to help ensure that students in quarantine/isolation are getting the support they need.
+The COVID Care Team will work with other campus partners as needed to provide holistic support for students.

 Dons Helping Dons